Here are six paper marbling techniques that are easy, fun, and kid friendly. Plus, the results are beautiful!

 Marbling is one of our favorite art activities and we’ve done it many ways and many times over the years.
 We’ve marbled paper with all kinds of paints from watercolors, tempera, acrylics, and even food coloring.
 We’ve marbled all kinds of surfaces.
 And we’ve tried every technique from Suminagashi to shaving cream marbling.

 If you’d like to learn how to marble paper, read on.
-I’ll share six ways that are easy, fun, and kid-friendly.
+We’ll share six ways that are easy and fun!

-The best, easiest, and cheapest DIY marbled paper is done with shaving cream marbling.
-This is one of our all-time favorite art activities for toddlers on through adults.
-Seriously.
+The best, easiest, and cheapest marbled paper is done with shaving cream marbling.
+This is one of our all-time favorite art activities for kids of all ages.
 You have to try it.
-You can also check out my video of shaving cream marbling in action!
+You can also check out our video of shaving cream marbling in action!

 2. Marbled Paper with Oil and Food Color

 Suminagashi is the ancient art of Japanese water marbling.
-You can buy this simple Suminagashi kit for about 10 bucks, as we have done, and have everything you need except for the paper.
+You can buy this simple Suminagashi kit online, as we have done, and have everything you need except for the paper.

 This has been one of our favorite art activities and we owe Valerie Deneen of of Inner Child Fun a big thanks for introducing it to us.
 Here’s her post on Suminagashi for kids that started it all for us.